tasal9/ZamAI/Installing-Neovim.md

     sudo apt-get install python3-neovim

-Alternatively, Neovim also provides binary Debian packages (currently x86-64 only) - see the [Install from download](#install-from-download) section.

 If installing via appimage, the following commands may be helpful in updating default paths:

     # CUSTOM_NVIM_PATH=/usr/local/bin/nvim.appimage